tsimeonov/Computer-Science/iOS & Swift Bootcamp/Section 9 iOS App Design/section_9.md

     ]
 ```

-- Figure out what the user choose by creating a new variable `userAnswer`
+- Figure out what the user has chosen by creating a new variable `userAnswer`

 ```swift
 // create the var in the `answerButtonPressed`